Our neighbors need us more than ever!

 Ladle Fellowship — Accompany a medical team at an outreach to people experiencing homelessness.
 You’ll be distributing breakfast and supplies to encourage people while they receive care from the medical team.
 Families welcome.
 Time: 7:15am-11am

-Monarch School — Teams will spread out throughout the campus to help prepare the school garden for the kids’ return, clean the kitchen classroom, and organize clothing donations.
+Monarch School — (Registration Closed) Teams will spread out throughout the campus to help prepare the school garden for the kids’ return, clean the kitchen classroom, and organize clothing donations.
 Time: 9am-12pm.

 Location: Barrio Logan